 These older cats may become very stressed by the presence of an active kitten.
 In fact, the kitten’s running around, and constant attempts at play could stress a senior cat to the point of causing additional illness.

 Think long and hard before introducing a kitten into a home with a senior cat.
 It may just not be worth it.

 If you must do so, make sure the older cat has places where she can hide away from the kitten.
-When the kitten is young, this could be a place that’s higher up – too high up for the kitten to climb.
-Later on, it could just be a selection of places in which the older cat can find some peace and quiet.
+When the kitten is young, this could be a place that’s higher up—too high up for the kitten to climb.
+Later on, it could just be a selection of places where the older cat can find peace and quiet.

 What to do if your older cat is attacking the kitten

 Have you noticed the older cat trying to bite or otherwise attack the kitten?
-The cats may actually be playing with one another, with the older one displaying its dominance.
+The cats may be playing with one another, with the older one displaying dominance.

 Not sure if the cats are playing or fighting?
 Try to record the interaction on video and share it in our cat behavior forums.
 More experienced members will be able to help you determine the type of behavior you’re seeing.

 The most important thing to remember is to remain calm.